-Providers are licensed through the ND Department of Human Services to provide family support services.
+Providers are licensed through the ND Department of Human Services to provide family support services or and Extended Services.
 Licensed providers are vendors with the Fiscal Agent.
 To assure individuals/families maintain control and authority over employees, and that the family support service provider supports the concepts of self-direction, specific roles and responsibilities are addressed in the participants plan.